 The Mechanical Engineering Technology program was one of the first community college programs to instruct on additive manufacturing techniques in the United States. in 1998 our program acquired our first prototyping machine and trained students on the usage.
 Today we provide student access and training on usage of industry additive manufacturing machines in many classes.

-Look for a certificate program in Additive Manufacturing launching Fall of 2016.
+Look for a certificate program in Additive Manufacturing launching Spring of 2017.

 Students also have the opportunity to participate in the STEM guitar building project which manufactures and assembles solid body electric guitars.
 Our students have an elective class that has them customizing and constructing a solid body electric guitar.